 Follow us as we show you the best things to see in Bragança, as well as tips on where to eat and where to stay if you decide to stay the night.

 Bragança's old town lies within the crenellated walls of a 12th-century citadel.
 To get there, you'll need to climb up towards the tower.
 Inside, you'll find a series of restaurants, craft shops and many of the city's landmarks, such as the castle.
 Dating back to the 15th century, it's one of the signature images of Bragança.
-Today it contains a Military Museum which features a collection of guns, swords and armours, ranging from medieval times to the dictatorship era.
+It contains a Military Museum, which features a collection of guns, swords and armours, ranging from medieval times to the dictatorship era.
 Once you've seen the exhibition, make sure to climb the 33-metre-high keep and enjoy the panoramic views over the city and the Montesinho Natural Park.
 The ramparts are also well-preserved, and you can walk around the centre from up here.

 A few steps from the castle is the Igreja de Santa Maria.
 Dating back to the 16th-century, it's one of the oldest churches in the city.
-Modified along the centuries, it features a mix of styles, from the Renaissance to the Baroque.
+Modified over the centuries, it features a mix of styles, from the Renaissance to the Baroque.
 The front doorway stands out with its two ornamented columns, but it's worth stepping inside to see its opulent altar and the vibrant painting depicting the Assumption on the ceiling.

 Next to the church, you'll find the Domus Municipalis.
 This pentagonal building is one of the few examples of Romanesque architecture in Portugal.
 Historians are unsure of its precise age, but some estimates point to the 13th or the 14th century.
 Above the semicircular windows are carved medallions that decorate both the exterior and the interior.
 The terracotta roof was added in the 20th century during restoration work.